How To Use a Pottery Kiln at Home – 13 Tips To Remember

 2. Dry Objects Entirely Before Putting Them Into the Kiln

 It’s crucial to let the clay dry out thoroughly before you put it in the pottery kiln.
-If the clay is wet, the moisture in it will evaporate into steam when the heating starts.
+If the clay is wet, the moisture in it will evaporate into steam as heating begins.
 Consequently, your pottery will explode into bits.

 The result won’t only be a waste of your effort, but it can damage the internal lining of the kiln or components like the thermocouple and your heating elements.

-Typically, clay takes a week to even a few weeks to get completely dry, depending on the pottery’s size, shape, and climate you live in.
+Typically, clay takes a week or even a few weeks to dry completely, depending on the pottery’s size, shape, and the climate you live in.
 Dry clay will be pale in color and will feel dry to the touch.
-For further drying information, check out How Long Pottery Should Dry Before Firing.
+For more information on drying, check out How Long Pottery Should Dry Before Firing.

-3. Wear Protective Gear Before Operating the Kiln
+3. Wear Protective Gear While Operating the Kiln

-Pottery kilns can reach a temperature over 2000°F (1093°C) during the heating phase, which is why it’s vital to wear protective gear while operating it.
-Some potters will prop open the lid to vent for the first 1000 degrees Fahrenheit or (538 Celsius), then remove the fire brick that’s propping the lid up and close the lid.
+Pottery kilns can reach a temperature over 2000°F (1093°C) during the heating phase, which is why it’s vital to wear protective gear while operating them.
+Some potters will prop open the lid to vent until it reaches 1000 degrees Fahrenheit (538 degrees Celsius), then remove the fire brick propping it up and close the lid.

-Your protective gear should include Fire Gloves to protect your skin and ultraviolet and Safety glasses to shield your eyes when looking in the peepholes.
+Your protective gear should include Fire Gloves to protect your skin and UV and Safety glasses to shield your eyes when looking in the peepholes.

-Even with the protective gear on, you should always try to maintain a distance between yourself and the kiln.
-For example, it would be best not to put your hands in the electric kiln while it’s on, even with the gear on, because the metal coil and other components can shock you the moment you touch it.
+Even with protective gear on, you should always try to maintain a distance from the kiln.
+For example, it’s best not to put your hands in the electric kiln while it’s on, even with the gear on, because the metal coil and other components can shock you the moment you touch them.

 4. Keep the Area Near the Thermocouple Clear